Other Permanent Life Insurance

 - Provide funding beyond your lifetime for care of a child or other dependent with special needs

-- Ensure that funds are available for fees, taxes, and estate expenses.
+- Provide funds for fees, taxes, and estate expenses.

 Survivorship life insurance policies may be less expensive than covering two people with two individual policies.